-The following requirements apply to all current PixInsight versions.
+The following hardware and software requirements and recommendations apply to all current versions of PixInsight 1.8 Ripley.

 PixInsight is available for 64-bit machines supporting the x86_64 / EM64T architectures: Intel Core Duo, Intel Core i5, Intel Core i7, Intel Xeon, AMD 64, etc.